rya-sge/access-denied/_posts/2024-12-30-hardware-fault-injection-attack.md

 ### Conclusion

-Fault injection attacks represent a ophisticated threat in the world of cybersecurity, particularly as more sensitive tasks are entrusted to hardware devices in IoT, finance, and other critical sectors.
+Fault injection attacks represent a sophisticated threat against hardware devices used in IoT, finance, and other critical sectors.

 While the techniques for inducing faults have become more refined, defense mechanisms are also evolving, with hardware and software developers working to mitigate the risks posed by such attacks.

-Understanding the mechanics of fault injection, as well as its potential impacts, is crucial for the ongoing development of secure systems.
+Understanding the mechanics of fault injection, as well as its potential impacts, is crucial for the ongoing development of secure hardware based-systems.

-As always, staying ahead of attackers requires a combination of robust design, continuous monitoring, and innovative defensive strategies.

 ## References

 - [Dekra -Fault Injection Attacks](https://www.dekra.com/en/fault-injection-attacks/)
--
-  Cryptography course (CRY) taught at HEIG-VD in 2023
+- Cryptography course (CRY) taught at HEIG-VD in 2023
+- ChatGPT with the input "Write me an article about fault injection attack"